AInhoa84/Flights-visualization/README.md

-# Flights-visualization
-Practicing during my Masters in Data Science, first visualization using Big Data files.
+Practicing during my Masters in Data Science, first visualizations using Big Data files.

-The aim of this notebook is just to practice and learn how to draw great circles (which are better for flights visualization) using the matplotlib basemap tool.
+The aim of this repository is just to practice and learn how to visualize DataSets containing geographical data.